-During employee and student orientations, which occur prior to the fall and spring semesters each year, participants are educated about substance abuse policies and procedures.
+During employee and student orientations, participants are educated about substance abuse policies and procedures.

 Further, the following materials will be distributed to each student and employee on an annual basis:

 - 1. A description of the applicable legal sanctions under Guam and federal law for the unlawful possession, use or distribution of illegal drugs and alcohol; - 2.
 A description of the health risks associated with the use of illegal drugs and the use of alcohol; - 3.
 A description of drug and alcohol counseling, treatment, and rehabilitation programs that are available in Guam to students and employees. - 4.
 Emergency 911, Guam Police Department, Guam Fire Department, Campus Security Office and Security Dispatch, and Campus Safety Office contact numbers.